The periodicity conjecture for pairs of Dynkin diagrams: More cluster combinatorics

 \subsection{Cluster variables, $g$-vectors}

-We will not need cluster variables nor $g$-vectors for the proof of the conjecture but they are easy to define and useful in other applications of the categorical model that we will construct notably in the study \cite{InoueIyamaKunibaNakanishiSuzuki08} of $T$-systems.
+We will not need cluster variables for the proof of the conjecture.
+We nevertheless define them since they are useful in other applications of the categorical model that we will construct, notably in the study \cite{InoueIyamaKunibaNakanishiSuzuki10} of $T$-systems.
+We will use the categorical lift of the $g$-vectors to express the tropical $Y$-variables (cf.~Corollary~\ref{cor:decat-tropical-Y-var} and Corollary~\ref{cor:decat-tropical-Y-variables}).
+In this way, the $g$-vectors do play a role in our proof.

-The {\em cluster variables $X_i(t)$, $1\leq i\leq n$}, associated to the vertices $t$ of $\mathbf{T}_n$ lie in the field $\Q(x_1, \ldots, x_n)$ generated by $n$ indeterminates $x_1$, \ldots, $x_n$; they are defined recursively by
+The {\em cluster variables $X_i(t)$, $1\leq i\leq n$}, associated to the vertices $t$ of $\mathbb{T}_n$ lie in the field $\Q(x_1, \ldots, x_n)$ generated by $n$ indeterminates $x_1$, \ldots, $x_n$; they are defined recursively by

 and if $t$ is linked to $t'$ by an edge labeled $k$, then $X_i(t')=X_i(t)$ for all $i\neq k$ and $X_k(t')$ is determined by the {\em exchange relation}

 where the products are taken over the arrows of $Q(t)$ with source, respectively, target $k$.
 By a fundamental theorem of Fomin-Zelevinsky \cite{FominZelevinsky02}, all cluster variables are Laurent polynomials with integer coefficients in the initial cluster variables $x_1$, \ldots, $x_n$.